azmeehan/lando/docs/guides/installing-node-in-your-lando-php-service.md

 You can, however, get around it by installing the needed dependencies directly in the service that requires them.

 We've found installing `node` inside a Lando PHP service to generally be the path of least resistance.

+If you experience performance issues after trying this you may need to consider excluding the node_modules directory from your land.base.yml file to reduce the number of files docker desktop needs to sync with.
+See the Performance section of the Docs for more info.

 ## 1. Using build steps